-Join Aaron F. Ross for an in-depth discussion in this video Keyframing the atmosphere, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Keyframing the atmosphere, part of Animating a Landscape with VUE.

 - [Voiceover] We just saw how to enter in static values…which will then cause the clouds to animate.…Now we're actually going to keyframe…the parameters or properties of the…atmosphere editor itself.…If you've got anything in the preview down here,…clear it out,…right-click on the preview options and discard.…Also, expand the current animation…time range out to it's original.…So click here to set the animation start to zero.…